English

 Edinburgh Castle was created in a historical context marked by medieval warfare, the First War of Scottish Independence, political power struggles, and the evolving architectural and military trends of the time.

-Who Built Edinburgh Castle?
+Who built Edinburgh Castle?

 King David I of Scotland built Edinburgh Castle.

-What is the architectural style of Edinburgh Castle?
+What is the architectural style?

 Edinburgh Castle features a mix of architectural styles, reflecting its long history of construction and renovation.